stephband/literal/element/README.md

 ## `element()`

-Literal wraps the tendrils of the various Custom Elements APIs into a single `element()` function that aims to make the whole palaver a million times easier.
+Literal wraps the mega-splat of the various Custom Elements APIs into a single `element()` function that aims to make the whole palaver a million times easier by cleaning up some gotchas, pitfalls and idiosyncrasies en route.

 ### How it works

 Import the `element()` function, define, register and export a custom element.
-Like this `<toggle-button>` for example:
+Take this `<toggle-button>` definition, for example:

 ```js
 // Import the element() function